After losing national party status, TMC exploring legal options to challenge EC decision | Politics

 - India

-After losing the national party status, the Trinamool Congress is exploring legal options to challenge the decision of the Election Commission, a party source said on Monday.
+After losing the national party status, the Trinamool Congress is exploring legal options to challenge the decision of the Election Commission, a party source said.

-"The party is exploring legal options to challenge this decision by EC," a TMC source said.
+''The party is exploring legal options to challenge this decision by EC,'' a TMC source said on Monday.

 The Mamata Banerjee-led party did not issue any official reaction.